WENDY LOCKER: NOTHING ABSTRACT ABOUT THE LESSONS OF PLAY

 DEY is issuing a assertion in opposition to the nomination of Betsy DeVos for Secretary of Education.

-For extra records about advocacy for splendid public education, go to DEY’s internet site at www.deyproject.org.
+For extra records about advocacy for fantastic public education, go to DEY’s internet site at www.deyproject.org.

 ECE POLICY MATTERS’ SUSAN OCHSHORN DISCUSSES BETSY DE VOS NOMINATION AND DEY’S LATEST REPORT, “TEACHERS SPEAK OUT”